shreyasudaya/student-res/student_resource_sharing/README.md

 # Features implemented

 - File upload
-- User authentication(While signing up, it would be preferred to use '.nitk.edu.in' email id)
+- User authentication.
-- Admin authentication(note: works different than user authentication)
+- Admin authentication(note: works different than user authentication and will require terminal to create an admin.)
-- Admin has various privileges such as determining status of files.
+- Rating and review system(Bonus).
+Users may leave review and see reviews.
+Ratings also there for notes.
+- Users can edit their profile, change password.
+- One can delete the notes, reviews and etc.
 # Tentative to do

-- add rating review system to models.
 - integrate with a NoSQL database such as through Firebase or MongoDB
 - Add filter system which allows filtering of notes by Branch and file type.

+# Types of Users and accounts to use if you are too lazy to sign up.
+- Account 1: Type faculty
+  * email: shreekararajendra.211cs152@nitk.edu.in
+  * password: 123456
+- Account 2: Type normal student user
+  * email: shreyasudaya.211cs152@nitk.edu.in
+  * password: 123456
+- Account 3: Type admin: Use in admin login you can navigate to by clicking admin in top right navbar.
+  * email: bofadeesnatsu@gmail.com
+  * password: 1234567